rohitpatial566-crypto/Zomato-Sales-Analysis/README.md

-Zomato sales Analysis Project Python
+Zomato sales Analysis: Project Python

 This project analyzes Zomato data to understand customer preferences and restaurant trends using Python.
 It uses Pandas, NumPy, Matplotlib, and Seaborn for data cleaning, analysis, and visualization.